nautobot/nautobot-app-ssot/docs/user/integrations/bootstrap.md

 The `query:` key takes a graphql formatted string to retrieve the information required.

 ### ScheduledJob
 Create a ScheduledJob.
 The Job to be scheduled must already exist.
 As Job's vary greatly, any Job specific variables should be under the `job_vars` key, and you should check the Job specific documentation for details on what these values should be.
+The `start_time` must be in the future if the ScheduledJob is being updated or created.
+Once created, it does not need to be updated unless you wish to modify the schedule.
+The Bootstrap `system_of_record` cannot be applied to ScheduledJobs, make sure all desired ScheduledJobs exist in your YAML definition.

 ```yaml
 scheduled_job: